AirHelp/treasury/README.md

 # treasury

 Treasury is a very simple tool for managing secrets.
-It uses Amazon S3 service to store secrets.
+It uses Amazon S3 or SSM ([Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)) service to store secrets.
+By default, Treasury uses SSM as a backend.
 The secrets are encrypted before saving them on disks in their data centers and decrypted when we read the secrets.
 Treasury uses Server-Side Encryption with AWS KMS-Managed Keys ([SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)).

 ## Architecture